-In January 2015, Mick decided to trim the tall hedge that his wife, Barb, had been asking him to do for a while.
+Mick decided to trim the tall hedge that his wife, Barb, had been asking him to do for a while.
 It was a hot, humid day, and Mick was tired, but he just wanted to get the job done.

-Mick was an active retiree in his sixties, who liked to do things himself.
+Mick was an active retiree in his 60s, who liked to do things himself.
 He had run a restumping business for 20 years, so he was used to physical labour and had broken a few bones in his time.

-The hedge was more than three metres high, so Mick set up a couple of ladders with a plank between them so that he could move along the hedge without going up and down a ladder.
+The hedge was more than 3 metres high, so Mick set up a couple of ladders with a plank between them so that he could move along the hedge without going up and down a ladder.
 He put a few bits of wood under the feet of the ladders to stabilise them.

 Barb heard his fall from the back garden.

 Mick’s first thought was that he could have broken his neck.
 He lay on the ground and tried moving his fingers and toes, thankful when he could.

-Mick has changed his behaviour when it comes to working at height.
+Since his fall, Mick has changed his behaviour when it comes to working at height.
 He bought a new ladder with a platform and safety rails, but he’s still not keen to climb it.
 His son-in-law comes to help with tasks around the home, and friends have also offered to help out.

-“That’s really hard for men who have done their own work all of their lives.
-It’s so hard to let go and pay for someone to do it or ask for help.”
+‘That’s really hard for men who have done their own work all of their lives.
+It’s so hard to let go and pay for someone to do it or ask for help.

-“But I would say to anyone of 50 years or older: think twice about going up the ladder.”
+‘But I would say to anyone of 50 years or older: think twice about going up the ladder.’

 Ladder safety tips